Abstract

 S

-Surgical management of tricuspid valve infective endocarditis: a systematic review and meta-analysis
+, et al. Surgical management of tricuspid valve infective endocarditis: a systematic review and meta-analysis.

 Ann Thorac Surg